What is Ethereum?

 How to Withdraw ETH From Your Coinmetro Account

-Withdrawals waiting for approval can be canceled and withdrawal status can be found by selecting the wallet on the GO!
-Dashboard.
-Approved withdrawals cannot be canceled.
-If there is no Cancel button, there should be a transaction ID (TXID).
-This is a link to the relevant tx hash (Transaction Hash) on a blockchain explorer website.
+Withdrawals waiting for approval can be canceled and the withdrawal status can be found by selecting the Wallet on your Coinmetro Dashboard.
+Please note that already-approved withdrawals cannot be canceled.
+If there is no Cancel button visible, this unfortunately means the withdrawal can no longer be canceled, and you will find a transaction ID (TXID) instead.
+This is a link to the relevant transaction hash on a Blockchain Explorer website where the status can be checked further.

 Comments